chaotive/primal-frenzy/README.md

 ## Usage from node.js ##

-Make sure you have node.js installed and npm command is working.
+1. Make sure you have node.js installed and npm command is working.

-Make sure grunt-cli is installed or else install it using:
+2. Make sure grunt-cli is installed or else install it using:

     npm install -g grunt-cli

-Change to the project's root directory.
+3. Change to the project's root directory.

-Install project dependencies with:
+4. Install project dependencies with:

     npm install

-Run Grunt with grunt.

-Additional references:
+5. Start Web serving the project to access it using

+    grunt serve

+6. You are now set, you should be able to run the game on your browser by going to http://YOUR.LOCAL.IP:8080/src/dev/resources/some-game.html
+7. Other grunt tasks, such as compile, build or release, please refer to Gruntfile.coffee definitions and the following page for Grunt usage support:

 - http://gruntjs.com/getting-started